MahiraTechnology/Mahira-medium/lambda-policy/README.md

 Basic knowledge of AWS Lambda and security configurations Terragrunt Automation

+## Getting Started
 Clone the repository to your local machine: git clone https://github.com/MahiraTechnology/Mahira-medium.git

 Navigate to the terragrunt directory: cd lambda-policy/lambda
-Update the lambda-policy/terragrunt.hcl file with your AWS credentials and desired configuration.
+Update the lambda-policy/lambda/terragrunt.hcl file with your AWS credentials and desired configuration.

 Run Terragrunt commands to apply the infrastructure changes: terragrunt init terragrunt apply

 Confirm the changes when prompted.
 Manual Procedures
 If you prefer manual configuration, follow these step-by-step procedures: